J. Hans D. Jensen

 Johannes Hans Daniel Jensen (/de/; 25 June 1907 – 11 February 1973) was a German theoretical physicist.
-During World War II, he worked on the German nuclear energy project, known as the Uranium Club, where he contributed to the separation of uranium isotopes.
+During World War II, Jensen worked on the German nuclear energy project, known as the Uranium Club, where he contributed to the separation of uranium isotopes.
 After the war, Jensen was a professor at the University of Heidelberg.
 He was a visiting professor at the University of Wisconsin–Madison, the Institute for Advanced Study, University of California, Berkeley, Indiana University, and the California Institute of Technology.

-Jensen was awarded the 1963 Nobel Prize in Physics along with Eugene Wigner and Maria Goeppert Mayer, sharing one half of the Prize with the latter "for their discoveries concerning nuclear shell structure".
+Jensen was awarded the 1963 Nobel Prize in Physics along with Eugene Wigner and Maria Goeppert Mayer, sharing one half of the Prize with the latter "for their discoveries concerning nuclear shell structure."

-Biography
+Education

 Johannes Hans Daniel Jensen was born on 25 June 1907 in Hamburg, Germany.

-From 1926 to 1931, Jensen studied physics, mathematics, physical chemistry, and philosophy at the Universities of Freiburg and Hamburg, receiving his doctorate from the latter in 1932 under Wilhelm Lenz.
+From 1926 to 1931, Jensen studied physics, mathematics, physical chemistry, and philosophy at the University of Freiburg and the University of Hamburg.
+He received his Doctor rerum naturalium in 1932 and his habilitation in 1936, both from the University of Hamburg.

-In 1932, Jensen became Scientific Assistant in the Institute for Theoretical Physics at the University of Hamburg, and completed his habilitation there in 1936.
+Career

-In 1937, Jensen became a docent at the University of Hamburg and began working with Paul Harteck, Director of the University's Physical Chemistry Department and advisor to the Heereswaffenamt (HWA – Army Ordnance Office) on explosives.
+In 1937, Jensen became a docent at the University of Hamburg, and began working with Paul Harteck, Director of the University's Physical Chemistry Department and advisor to the Heereswaffenamt (HWA – Army Ordnance Office) on explosives.
 Harteck and his teaching assistant, Wilhelm Groth, made contact with the Reichskriegsministerium (RKM – Reich Ministry of War) on 24 April 1939 to tell them of potential military applications of nuclear chain reactions.
 Military control of the German nuclear energy project, also known as the Uranverein (Uranium Club), began on 1 September 1939, the day that Nazi Germany initiated World War II by invading Poland.
 Harteck, one of the principals in the Uranverein, brought Jensen into the project.
 Jensen's main thrust was on double centrifuges for separation of uranium isotopes (see the section below citing internal reports of the Uranverein).
 Harteck and Jensen developed a double centrifuge based on a rocking process (Schaukelverfahren) to facilitate the separation effect.

-In 1941, Jensen became Professor of Theoretical Physics at Technische Hochschule Hannover (now Universität Hannover).
-In 1949, he was appointed Professor of Physics at the University of Heidelberg, becoming emeritus praecox (early retiree) in 1969.
+In 1941, Jensen was appointed Professor of Theoretical Physics at Technische Hochschule Hannover (now Leibniz University Hannover).
+In 1949, he became a professor at the University of Heidelberg, where he remained until his retirement in 1969.

 Jensen was a guest professor at the University of Wisconsin–Madison (1951), the Institute for Advanced Study (1952), University of California, Berkeley (1952), Indiana University (1953), California Institute of Technology (1953), University of Minnesota, Twin Cities (1956), and University of California, San Diego (1961).

 In 1963, Jensen shared half of the Nobel Prize in Physics with Maria Goeppert Mayer for their model of nuclear shells; the other half of the Prize was awarded to Eugene Wigner for unrelated work in nuclear and particle physics.

 Jensen died on 11 February 1973 in Heidelberg at the age of 65.